 How to Evaluate a Phuket Condo Project: Investor's Checklist

-10-step framework to evaluate any Phuket condo project — developer track record, EIA, foreign quota, payment plans, exit strategy.
-Complete investor checklist for 2026.
+10-step framework to evaluate any Phuket condo project, developer track record, EIA, foreign quota, payment plans, exit strategy.
+Complete investor.

 How to Evaluate a Phuket Condo Project: Investor’s Checklist

-A structured evaluation process separates informed Phuket investors from those who buy on brochure enthusiasm.
-Before committing any capital to a Phuket condo project, you need 10 specific pieces of verified information: developer track record, EIA license, building permit status, foreign quota position, payment plan terms, management company credentials, rental pool terms, price per sqm vs comparables, exit strategy viability, and legal due diligence.
-Miss any one of these and you may discover the problem at transfer — or years later when you’re trying to sell.
-This guide walks through each check with specific questions to ask and documents to request.
+Quick answer: A structured evaluation process separates informed Phuket investors from brochure buyers.
+Before committing capital, verify 10 items: developer history, EIA and building permit, foreign quota headroom, milestone-linked payment plan, management credentials, rental pool exit terms, price per sqm vs resale comparables, realistic exit buyer pool, and lawyer-reviewed SPA.
+Miss any one and you may discover the problem at Land Department transfer or at resale in year five.

 Questions to ask: